isschrack/IncrementalGame_isschrack/README.md

 The world is being attacked by aliens.
 You must lead your military to take them down.
 Buy upgrades to bring in reinforcements.

 Inspired by:

 https://github.com/KupoDupo/CMPM-121-D1-Incremental-Game

+- Liked the hover over effect on the carrot button